 In California where pay-when-paid and pay-if-paid clauses are historically not enforceable, it’s critical to structure your agreement with the subcontractor in a way that de-risks the property owner (as that will impact your relationship with them) and that de-risks you as well.
 Arrange the schedule of payments in a way that syncs works well with your level of liquidity and your confidence in the promptness of payment based on your assessment of the client and the project.

 There are cases where clients refuse to settle payments out of dishonesty or out of a hope that they can renegotiate the project price.
 Situations such as these require great care in choosing the next best steps.
 It’s not always smart to act out of principle but there are many factors that should be considered before proceeding.
 Taking legal action, renegotiating, or taking the hit are all options that you should consider.

 Remind the client that you can file a lien upon their property.

 If the client still fails to pay, it’s time to consider filing a mechanics lien.
 Before you can file a lien in California, you need to let your client know that you intend to do so.
 The Preliminary 20-day Notice (also called a Notice of Intent to Lien or a pre-lien), is a straightforward document letting the client know that non-payment will result in the filing of a lien.
 Sending a Preliminary Notice gives the client an opportunity to make things right before you file a lien.

 What is a Mechanics Lien?

-The mechanic lien is a tool to get private construction projects paid on time.
-It has the power to prompt payment from clients that haven’t paid on time or at all.
+The mechanics lien is a tool to get private construction projects paid on time.
+It has the power to prompt payment from clients who haven’t paid on time or at all.